FAQs for Dissertation Format Editing

 Yes, follow the link below for instructions on how to summarize the comments on your PDF and print them. https://helpx.adobe.com/acrobat/kb/print-comments-acrobat-reader.html

 Many of the format errors are the result of manual insertion of spaces and line spaces.
 If you haven’t utilized the Word Tools, you might have inconsistencies in format.

 When trying to align my Table of Contents pagination, the text comes with it.
 Why isn’t my Table of Contents lining up correctly?

 You probably had to do the Table of Contents yourself.
 And when you type it yourself, you have to use tab settings to right align those page numbers.
 You should clear all tabs and then set a right tab at 6.49″ with a right leader (see picture below).
 Type each line up to the leaders (dots), hit the tab key, and that will position you to where the page numbers go, type the number.

-The abstract is listed in arabic numerals at the top right (usually it’s just one page, so just 1 appears; if more than a single page, it’s 1 and 2).
-There’s a reason for this: the abstract is technically viewed as a separate “entity” in the dissertation since it’s typically taken and reprinted elsewhere.
+The front pages (including the abstract) are separated from the main text for a variety of reasons, most of which are inherited from the printing publication.
 You’ll also see this pattern when you submit articles.
 Make sure to have the small roman numerals continue before and after the abstract.
 Make sure to insert a page break for separate pagination.